virinchimanepalli/auth-react/README.md

-note: need to make some chnages to allow Auth o to redirect to https://pokemon-auth-app.web.app instead of http://localhost:3000]
+note: need to make some changes to allow Auth o to redirect to https://pokemon-auth-app.web.app instead of http://localhost:3000]